shirayukikitsune/xbeat/README.md

   - PMX 2.0 and 2.1 model support, with a manager to list all available models
   - Morph types supported:
-    - Vertex
-    - Material
 	- Bone
+	- Flip (PMX 2.1 exclusive)
     - Group
-	- Flip (PMX 2.1 exclusive)
+    - Impulse (PMX 2.1 exclusive)
+    - Material
+    - Vertex
   - Physics support (PMX 2.1 soft bodies not yet supported)
   - OBJ for static meshes
   - PostProcessing effect (only for the entire scene, to be done for each model)